bisdhdh/BGP-GR-Extension-RFC-8538-Design/README.md

 * Both the sender and the receiver must fall back to the procedure mention in RFC 4724, when the above capability RFC 8538 is administrative disable.
 This involves introducing a CLI knob to control this feature, both at the sender and receiver router.

+* When any established BGP session under goes reset, the router must follow bgp graceful restart procedure of "Receiving Speaker", this includes both the sending and receiving router.
+So when a router sends or receives a notification message,  all notification except "hard reset", qualifies for "Graceful Cease" i.e. follow the procedure of  "Receiving Speaker".
+However whenever, any "Hard Reset" notification send or received, the router must follow normal procedure of reseting the session as mention in RFC 4271.
+This involves changes in both at the sender and the receiver side.

+* Similar functionality changes will have to be done for HOLDTIME expiry i.e. when HOLDTIME expires, both speakers operate as "Receiving Speakers", and they retain each other’s routes.

+* BGP GR Peer Down Detection Flow would under go some change in-order to implement the above points.